Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2021-08-08-TB_two_flavours.md

 For in this method, we don't need a specific real-space Hamiltonian, I'll write it directly:

-First, we have the Fourier relation (discrete FT with respect to the lattice, this is basically what anti-Wannierization):
+First, we have the Fourier relation (discrete FT with respect to the lattice, this is basically an anti-Wannierization process):

 $$
 \psi^{\alpha}_{\vec k}(\vec r) = \frac{1}{\sqrt{N}} \sum_{R_{\alpha}} \exp(i \vec k R_{\alpha})\phi^{\alpha}_{R_{\alpha}}(\vec r)